fastify/light-my-request/README.md

   - `server` - Optional http server.
 It is used for binding the `dispatchFunc`.
   - `autoStart` - Automatically start the request as soon as the method is called.
 It is only valid when not passing a callback.
 Defaults to `true`.
-  - `customRequestType` - Optional type from which the `request` object should inherit instead of `stream.Readable`
+  - `Request` - Optional type from which the `request` object should inherit instead of `stream.Readable`
 - `callback` - the callback function using the signature `function (err, res)` where:
   - `err` - error object
   - `res` - a response object where: